-- Use on iPad and Android tablets with a Flash-capable app is also permitted.
+- Use on iPad and Android tablets with a Flash-capable browser is permitted.

 “We use it wherever we can in a variety of lessons across the key stages.
 Its focus is AS/A level but its features are so good that we weave them into GCSE and even KS3.”